Privacy and Civil Liberties Oversight Board: Criticism

 Some people initially viewed the PCLOB with skepticism, since the board was convened to protect the American public against privacy intrusions by their own government.
-Under the board's statute, only the Chairperson is a full-time employee and has the power to hire staff.
+Under the board's statute, only the Chairperson is a full-time employee with the power to hire staff.
 Since Medine was not confirmed until May 7, 2013, it was not until after that time that the Board was finally able to begin to engage in any substantial projects.

 Proposals to strengthen the Board

 In 2015, Ron Wyden (D-OR) in the Senate and Tulsi Gabbard (D-HI-2) in the House spearheaded, along with co-sponsors Tom Udall (D-NM) and Trey Gowdy (R-SC-4), the Strengthening Privacy, Oversight, and Transparency (SPOT) Act, to, as Udall stated, strengthen the PCLOB and "significantly improve the oversight and accountability of the nation's intelligence community to protect Americans' constitutional rights."

 In 2017, the House bill H.R.
 3523, the Cyber Intelligence Sharing and Protection Act (CISPA) of 2011, proposed that the PCLOB issue annual reports on the civil liberties and privacy impact of CISPA's provisions for the sharing of "cyber threat" information and intelligence between the government and private companies.
-It would have made PCLOB responsible for reporting on privacy and civil liberty intrusions under its information sharing program.
+It would have made PCLOB responsible for reporting on privacy and civil liberty intrusions under its information-sharing program.
 The bill died in Congress.